 Not all interview feedback scenarios are based on soft-skills and personality traits.
 There are examples of interviewers delivering feedback to candidates that should be focused more on role-based competencies and technical skills.

-That is whey in the last section, we put together some technical interview feedback examples focusing on specific competencies and technical expertise.
-While these interview feedback samples are catered more towards the world of tech, the terminology can be switched around to reflect feedback on any technical expertise.
+That is why in the last section, we put together some examples focusing on specific competencies and technical expertise.
+While these samples are catered more towards the world of tech, the terminology can be switched around to reflect feedback on any technical expertise.

 Interview feedback should be specific because concrete candidate feedback examples will paint a clearer picture for candidates to understand their strengths as well as their weaknesses.